 Why do Flies Like Horses and Ponies so Much?

-House Fly – The house fly lays its eggs in the horse’s manure and then they hatch, feed and turn into irritants for your horse.
+House Fly – Known as Musca Domestica.
+The house fly lays its eggs in previous manure and then they hatch, feed and turn into irritants for your horse.
 This species is the least likely to cause real harm to your horse, but are notoriously persistent which can cause additional aggravation.

 How to Protect Horses and Ponies from Flies

-- You can buy fly control systems which are rigged up to stable ceilings to periodically spray the horse with insecticide to stop flies from settling, biting or laying eggs.
+You can buy fly control systems which are rigged up to stable ceilings to periodically spray the horse with insecticide to stop flies from settling, biting or laying eggs.
 Pesticide and specific fly repellents are also available.
 This has a flaw however because insecticides also kill the insects which eat and kill the flies naturally.

 The most common way of protecting horses and ponies is to buy protective horse clothing.
 You can buy horse hoods and rugs to stop flies being able to bite.